michaeljclark/michaeljclark.github.io/isa.md

 For detailed information on the instruction set refer to the [RISC-V ISA Specification](http://riscv.org/specifications/).

-The following notation is used in the psuedocode:
+The following notation is used in the pseudocode:

 Notation | Description
 :-- | :---